Enduring Companies Are Built Twice.

 What Changes When The Work Is Done:

 Decisions move instead of circling.
 Leaders own their work instead of looking upward.
 The next generation steps into real authority, not just responsibility.
-When this work is done well, decisions move faster, ownership is clear, and the business can grow without everything routing through the same few people.
+The business grows without everything routing through the same few people.

 I work with a small number of companies each year.
-If decisions are slowing even slightly, the cost is already compounding.
-If decisions are starting to drag - or the next generation is stepping forward and the structure isn't ready - it's worth a conversation.
+Two signals usually bring them in.
+Decisions are starting to drag.
+Or the next generation is stepping forward and the structure isn't ready.
+By the time either one is obvious, the cost is already compounding.